 Just looking at pictures of it you automatically feel in another world.
 As there are not many humans strolling around, this is a perfect location to blow your mind.

 You can’t miss this overwhelming place, that’s why GetYourGuide offers you a once-in-a-lifetime opportunity to visit Reynisfjara.

 After seeing this, are you still wondering why you should visit black sand beaches?

 Frequently Asked Questions (FAQs)

 Most beaches are known to have pearl cream to caramel-colored sand beaches.
 However, seeing and visiting beaches with unique black sand is remarkably fascinating.
 The majority of these beaches can be found in Hawaii, Spain, Greece, and Indonesia.

 Black sand on beaches is uncommon and unique, which is why these beaches attract thousands of tourists each year.

-Examples of some of the most well-known beaches with black sand are Lafayette Beach in Tahiti, Playa Jardín in the Canary Islands, Punalu’u Beach in Hawaii, the beach of Spiaggia di Ficogrande in Italy and Kamari Beach in Greece.
+Examples of some of the most well-known beaches with black sand are Lafayette Beach in Tahiti, Playa Jardín in the Canary Islands, Punalu’u Beach in Hawaii, and the beach of Spiaggia di Ficogrande in Italy, and Kamari Beach in Greece.

 What gives black sand beaches their color?